Islam990/StudentManagmentTask/README.md

 # StudentManagmentTask

-Run docker compose file found in the projects files to run postgress container used in test
+Run docker compose file found in the project files to run postgress container used in the test